-CAI is aware of the devastating fires in Colorado.
+CAI is is following the news of Hurricane Ian on the west coast of Florida.
 We will continue to update this page with resources.
 Continue to check back for updates.

 CAI believes that as taxpayers, all community association residents have the right to benefit from federal disaster response, recovery, and mitigation resources.
 CAI advocates for closer coordination between community associations and FEMA to ensure community association interests are reflected in the design of federal disaster mitigation grants.